The tranquil Grace Bay Beach and Point Grace Resort

 Activities and Attractions

-Beaches on Our Smaller Cays, and Boat Charters
+Beaches on Smaller Cays

-These destinations include Little Water Cay with its resident Turks and Caicos Rock Iguanas, the beautiful beach and lagoon of Half Moon Bay, and Water Cay, Pine Cay and Fort George Cay.
+One of the most popular activities in Turks and Caicos is a boat cruise to the small undeveloped cays around Providenciales.
+These include Little Water Cay with its resident Turks and Caicos rock iguanas, the beautiful beach and lagoon of Half Moon Bay, pristine Water Cay, and Fort George Cay.

-Key Points
+Warnings and Key Points

 • All accesses to the beach are free.

 • All beaches are public, including beaches in front of resorts and private residences.
-The government has allowed some private individuals to shut down beach accesses, but the beaches are still public (just difficult to access).
+The Government has allowed some private individuals to shut down beach accesses, but the beaches are still public (just difficult to access).

 • Secluded beaches carry an increased risk of crime, both to person and property.
 Don’t leave valuables in your car or on the beach unattended.
-Read our Safety & Crime section for more information.
+Read the Safety & Crime section for more information.

 • Some beaches are very remote and there may not be any other people around to provide assistance in an emergency.
 Exercise caution and be aware of currents, surf conditions, and hidden hazards.